Raufjatoi/Roulette/README.md

 ---

 *Thank you for checking out Project Roulette!
 I hope it helps you find your next exciting coding adventure.
-Feel free to explore the application and generate some ideas!*'''
+Feel free to explore the application and generate some ideas!*